 Introduce new menu cycles at least twice a year

-It’s best practice to introduce new menu cycles at least twice a year in your early years setting.
+Another one of our key menu planning tips for early years settings, is to introduce new menu cycles at least twice a year.
 Generally, settings follow a spring/summer menu and an autumn/ winter menu.
 This will mean that:

 - You can plan to serve foods that you’ve grown in your setting!